orbit-online/upkg/README.md

 ### Transactionality

-With the help of `flock` μpkg tries very hard to ensure that either everything is installed/upgraded or nothing is.
+μpkg tries very hard to ensure that either everything is installed/upgraded or nothing is.
 Unhandled violations include (and are limited to) broken permissions (e.g. inconsistent ownership of files), insufficient diskspace, or a sudden closure of stderr.

 ## Including dependencies